 The Fellowship offers:

-- a four-week residency, which may be extended but without further funding
+- a four-week residency, to be taken in one period, which may be extended but without further funding

 - $10,000 for use as a stipend, travel and accommodation support, and project expenses

-- copies of collection materials (within limits and access conditions)
+- copies of collection materials (within set limits and according to access and copyright conditions)

-Note: The grant will only be paid to the individual.
+Note: The funding will only be paid to the individual.
 It is recommended Fellows seek financial advice as the grant may have tax implications.